Rexabit/Outward-Sideloader/README.md

 ``ArmorVisualPrefabName`` : Only for armor.
 This is the special Skinned Mesh version of your armor visual prefab, used when it is equipped.
 For weapons and other items, just put "".

+``HelmetHideFace`` : For Helmets only. 'true' to hide the player's face when equipped, false to show.

+``HelmetHideHair`` : For Helmets only. 'true' to hide hair when equipped, 'false' to show.

 ``ItemIconName`` : The ICON NAME (without ".png") of your custom item icon.
 Place it inside the Texture2D folder.

 ``Visual_PosOffset`` : The Vector3 transform position offset of your visuals, mainly for aligning weapons and armor.